MPC88/MC_SVTraderRework/README.md

 Credit
 =====
-Huge thanks to LadyHawk for the ideas/discussions and, more importantly, all the data analysis and testing I am not capable of performing.
+Huge thanks to LadyHawk for the ideas/discussions and, more importantly, all the data analysis and testing I am not capable of.